Make sure your horse’s feeds and grains are fresh!

-Just as you don’t want to eat food that’s rancid, filled with bugs, or even “hairy”, your horse won’t want to eat it either!
-Keeping your horse’s grains and pellets fresh starts at the store, and ends at your horse’s dinner plate.
+- Just as you don’t want to eat food that’s rancid, filled with bugs, or even “hairy” with mold, your horse won’t want to eat it either.
+Keeping your horse’s grains and pellets fresh starts at the feed store, and ends at your horse’s dinner plate.
 Paying attention to a few basic things along the way will help guarantee that your horse’s meals are as fresh as possible.

 Don’t buy too much at a time!

-This feed store keeps their bags covered, and on pallets.
+This feed store keeps their bags inside, in ridiculously organized aisles.

-Keep lids secure, and use sturdy containers like the Vittle Vault pictured above.
+Keep lids secure, and use sturdy containers like the Vittles Vault pictured above.
 You can also use regular metal trash cans, although the lids sometimes like to get warped.

 Use your eyes and your nose to check for freshness before you feed!

 Have you had any experiences with icky horse feed?

 If you are in need of some amazing Vittles Vaults like the ones I use (pictured above), you can have some shipped to your barn by ordering here!
 As an Amazon Associate, I earn from qualifying purchases.
 There is no extra charge to you, and I greatly appreciate your support.